Environmental Geosciences - Origin of Earth

 d)

-19. Which region is characterized by the downward bending of the Earth’s crust, often associated with oceanic trenches?
+19. Which region is characterised by the downward bending of the Earth’s crust, often associated with oceanic trenches?

 a) Hotspot